Softmotions/ncms/ncms-docs/ncms-docs-en/doc/gettingstarted/arch.rst

 `Assemblies` can be inherited from each other.
 They can override attribute values of parent assemblies or add new attributes. `Assemblies` can be inherited from multiple parents.
-Here is a direct analogy with a inheritance of classes in Java, but we are considering `assemblies` to be as class instances.
+Here is a direct analogy with a inheritance of classes in C++ or Java, but here we are considering `assemblies` to be as class instances (objects).

 Sample
 ------

 Let us illustrate the statements above on the example - make a simple website.
-To follow the steps described below, initially :ref:`create a new project <newproject>`.
+To follow the steps described below, :ref:`create a new project <newproject>` initially.

 Let the most of our website pages have the following common parts: